 In April 2015 Ryan continued his search for answers in Boston USA at Massachussetts General Hospital.
 Ryan met Prof. Merit Kudowitz head of neurology at Harvard.
 Ryan’s case was investigated by a team of scientists and doctors and consisted of a huge number of tests.
 The aim of the visit was to get onto the patient list to be considered for various up and coming trials.
 Ryan is still in contact with Dr Kudowitz and hopes to be selected to participate on any of their available trials.

 Ryan’s 1st symptoms were in April 2012.
 As of September 2016, he is still able to talk, walk, dress himself, drive a vehicle and get through most days as a healthy person.
 His disease progression is “slow” comparatively.
 What we don’t know for certain is why.
 Ryan believes it’s a combination of a healthy diet, lifestyle, medicines and various on going therapies.

 With the amazing support from the Southern Lodestar Foundation and all our friends and family we continue to give everything available to us a good go.
-Ryan started a FDA approved drug called Endevarone in August 2017.
+Ryan started a FDA-approved drug called Endevarone in August 2017.
 Unfortunately, Ryan did not see any positive changes from the Endevarone after four months, and decided to give himself and his body a break from injections, drugs and doctors for a short while.